 A person (A) digitally penetrates another person (B) if A introduces their finger/s, thumbs or toes (to any extent) into the anus of B.

-(1) A person (A) sexually penetrates another person (B) if—
+A person (A) sexually penetrates another person (B) if either;

-(a) A introduces (to any extent) a part of A’s body or an object into B’s vagina; or
+- (A) introduces to any extent, a part of A’s body (including the digits) or an object into B’s vagina or anus or

-(c) A introduces (to any extent) their penis into B’s mouth; or
+- (A) introduces to any extent their penis into B’s mouth or

-(f) A, having introduced their penis into B’s mouth, continues to keep it there.
+- (A) having introduced (A)’s body part (including the digits) or object into B’s vagina or anus or having introduced their penis into B’s mouth, continues to leave it there.

 It is often thought by people in the general community that digital penetration is not as serious as other forms of penetration.
 It is true to say that up until 1991 digital penetration could only form the basis for the lesser charge of indecent assault but that has all changed now with the introduction of section 35 of the Crimes Act 1958.